 4. Monitoring is gold

-We want to be certain our efforts for dog lose weight plan is giving results.
+We want to be sure our efforts for the dog lose weight plan are giving results.

-It is important the weight is not lost too quickly for an animal that is at least 30% overweight.
-A weight loss program is a real commitment, and there is no such thing as a quick fix for dog lose weight shedule.
+A weight loss program is a real commitment, and there is no such thing as a quick fix for a dog lose weight schedule.

 The commitment made is well worth it: